Veterans BenefitsMay 27, 2026 · 8 min read · By Dan Stevens

 • The IRRRL (VA Streamline Refinance) has the lowest funding fee of any VA loan type — just 0.50% — regardless of how many times you've used your benefit

-• Most borrowers roll the funding fee into the loan rather than paying it at closing — this avoids upfront cash but slightly increases the loan balance and monthly payment
+• Most borrowers roll the funding fee into the loan rather than paying it at closing — this avoids upfront cash but increases the loan balance and total interest paid

 • If your disability claim was pending at closing and later approved with an effective date before your closing date, you may be entitled to a retroactive refund of the fee paid

-The VA funding fee is the one cost unique to VA loans — the tradeoff for no down payment, no PMI, and competitive rates.
+The VA funding fee is the main VA-specific cost most non-exempt borrowers pay — the tradeoff for no down payment, no PMI, and competitive rates.
 It's not small: at 2.15% on a $350,000 purchase, it's $7,525.
 At 3.30% for a subsequent-use borrower, it's $11,550 on that same loan.
 Understanding the exact rate that applies to your situation — and whether you're exempt — matters before you sign anything.

 This post is educational.
 MilPayTools is not a lender and does not provide mortgage advice.
 Confirm your funding fee rate and exemption status with a VA-approved lender before closing.